 Employment Navigator: Piikani Nation

 Verona White Cow is a member of the Piikani Nation.
 She is a role model to her family and community and curiosity from a young age has driven her to be a life-long learner.
-She is an alumnus of the University of Lethbridge, completing a Bachelor of Arts degree in Native American studies in 2013, focusing on governance and archaeology.
+She is an alumna of the University of Lethbridge, completing a Bachelor of Arts degree in Native American studies in 2013, focusing on governance and archaeology.
 Verona continued her educational journey and in 2021 she completed a Master of Business Administration degree in Indigenous business and leadership from the Simon Fraser University.
 She is a proud mother to three adult sons and grandmother to six grandchildren—both natural and traditional adoption in Blackfoot custom.

 Education Navigator: Siksika Nation

-Employment Navigator: Siksika Nation
+Employment Navigator: Siksika Nation (position currently vacant)

 EleV works to strengthen Indigenous youth and Indigenous youth-led organizations.
 The partnership between the University of Lethbridge and the Blackfoot Confederacy aims to strengthen pathways and transitions to post-secondary education, improve supports on-campus and in community, and align with regional and Nation-specific economic development opportunities.

 For more information on this partnership, visit https://mastercardfdn.org/elev-anchor-collaborative-partnerships/